7-Eleven: Philippines

+On October 15, 2024, as part of 7-Eleven Philippines' 40th year of operations, they opened their milestone 4,000th store in Newport, Makati City.

 Singapore

 In Singapore, 7-Eleven forms the largest chain of convenience stores island-wide.
 There are 393 7-Eleven stores in the country as of February 2018.
-Stores in Singapore are operated by Dairy Farm International Holdings, franchised under a licensing agreement with 7-Eleven Incorporated.
-The first 7-Eleven store in Singapore was opened along Upper Changi Road in 1983, and in 1986 the first franchised 7-Eleven store (under the Jardine Matheson Group) was opened.
+Stores in Singapore are operated by DFI Retail Group (formerly Dairy Farm International Holdings), franchised under a licensing agreement with 7-Eleven Incorporated.
+The first 7-Eleven store in Singapore was opened along Upper Changi Road in June 1983, and in 1986 the first franchised 7-Eleven store (under the Jardines) was opened.
 The license was then acquired by Cold Storage Singapore, a subsidiary of the Dairy Farm Group, in 1989.

 In 2006, Shell Singapore and 7-Eleven agreed to rebrand all 68 of its Shell Select convenience stores into 7-Eleven.
-The partnership was terminated in October 2017, and the remaining 52 7-Eleven stores in Shell petrol stations will be gradually rebranded back into Shell Select.
+The partnership was terminated in October 2017, and the remaining 52 7-Eleven stores in Shell petrol stations were gradually rebranded back into Shell Select.

 South Korea

 7-Eleven has a major presence in the Republic of Korea convenience store market, where it competes with CU, GS25 (formerly LG25), and independent competitors.
 There are 11,067 7-Eleven stores in the Republic of Korea; with only Japan and Thailand hosting more stores.
-The first 7-Eleven store in the Republic of Korea opened in 1989 in Songpa-gu in Seoul with a franchise license under the Lotte Group.
+The first 7-Eleven store in the Republic of Korea opened in May 1989 in Songpa-gu in Seoul with a franchise license under the Lotte Group.
 In January 2010, Lotte Group acquired the Buy the Way convenience store chain and rebranded its 1,000 stores under the 7-Eleven brand.

 In 2021, 7-Eleven announced that it would be working with a South Korean nonprofit to create jobs and franchising opportunities for North Korean defectors in South Korea.

+In January 2022, Lotte acquired the entire stake of Ministop Korea Co. for 313.37 billion won ($263 million).
+After acquisition, all the Ministop store were gradually converted to 7-Eleven.